geoserver/geoserver-history/geoserver/release/extensions/db2/db2-readme.txt

 3. Restart GeoServer.

-DB2 should now show up as an option in the web admin tool at Config -> Data -> Stores -> New.
+DB2 should now show up as an option in the web admin tool at Config -> Data -> DataStores -> New.
 Fill out the appropriate params.
 For more information see http://docs.codehaus.org/display/GEOSDOC/DB2+DataStore

 COMPATIBILITY

 This jar should work with any version of GeoServer based on GeoTools 2.2.x.
-Currently this is anything in 1.3.x above 1.3.1.
-GeoServer 1.4 should also be compatible.
+Currently this is anything in 1.5.x.